ibm-cloud-docs/EventStreams/enabling_kafka_quotas.md

 The Kafka API quotas are per-broker, however Enterprise plan capacity is described as a [per-cluster throughput](https://cloud.ibm.com/docs/EventStreams?topic=EventStreams-kafka_quotas#enterprise_throughput).
 Therefore, if you want to limit a user to 10 MB/s in total, you apply a quota of 10/n MB/s to each broker (where n is the number of brokers in the cluster).

-To find the number of brokers in a cluster, you can use the KafkaAdminClient.describeCluster call.
+To find the number of brokers in a cluster, you can use the `KafkaAdminClient.describeCluster` call.

 For more information, see the [Java documentation](https://kafka.apache.org/32/javadoc/org/apache/kafka/clients/admin/KafkaAdminClient.html#describeCluster(org.apache.kafka.clients.admin.DescribeClusterOptions).

-The number of brokers can also be found by using the kafka-configs.sh shell script bundled in the Apache Kafka distribution.
+The number of brokers can also be found by using the `kafka-configs.sh` shell script bundled in the Apache Kafka distribution.

 ```
 $ bin/kafka-configs.sh --command-config command-config.properties --bootstrap-server "kafka-0.blah.cloud:9093" --describe --entity-type brokers
 ```

-## IBM Event Streams authorization
+## {{site.data.keyword.messagehub}} authorization
 {: es_authorization}

-To be authorized to set client quotas, a user must have the Manager role on the "cluster" resource in IAM.
+To be authorized to set client quotas, a user must have the Manager role on the "cluster" resource in {{site.data.keyword.iamshort}}.

-A set of credentials created with the IBM Event Streams UI with the Manager role on the instance also has the Manager role on cluster.
+A set of credentials created with the {{site.data.keyword.messagehub}} UI with the Manager role on the instance also has the Manager role on cluster.
 Thus, you are able to create, delete, and alter topics in addition to setting quotas.
 Any authenticated user has an implied Reader role on cluster and is able to describe quotas.
 {: note}

 To create a set of credentials that can manage topics, groups, and participate in transactions but are not authrorized to set quotas, an IAM access policy that has
 Manager role on resource types "topic", "group", and "txnid" and Reader role on "cluster" must to be associated with the service ID.

-### Example: Managing quotas with the kafka-config.sh script (Apache client)
+### Example: Managing quotas with `the kafka-config.sh` script (Apache client)
 {: example_managing_quotas_kafka_script}

 1. Download a Kafka distribution (at least V3.1.0).

-2. Create a properties file (named command-config.properties in the following command lines examples), containing the following entries (replacing "myapikey" with the actual API key):
+2. Create a properties file (named command-config.properties in the following command lines examples), containing the following entries (replacing "myapikey" with the actual API key).

 ```
 sasl.jaas.config=org.apache.kafka.common.security.plain.PlainLoginModule required username="token" password="myapikey";